 4. METHODS:

-1. DesMcriptive Overview of Kufa University:
+1. Descriptive Overview of Kufa University:

 Kufa University was founded on December 23, 1987, initially comprising the Colleges of Medicine and Education for Girls.
 It's worth mentioning that the College of Medicine was established almost a decade earlier and was affiliated with Al-Mustansiriya University.
 In 1989, the College of Arts was established, consisting of only two departments: Arabic Language and History.
 In 1991, the university was dissolved, but it was reestablished two years later to embark on a journey of horizontal and vertical expansion in its colleges and scientific departments.
 The Colleges of Management and Economics and Science were established in 1993, followed by the College of Agriculture in 1997 and the College of Pharmacy in 1999.
 In 2004, the Law College became an independent college after previously being a department within the College of Management and Economics.
 Additionally, in 2006, two colleges were established: Dentistry and Veterinary Medicine, along with the reopening of the College of Jurisprudence, which was founded in 1958 and dissolved in 1991.
 In 2008, the College of Mathematics and Computer Science and the College of Physical Education were established.
 In 2009, the Mixed Education College and the Basic Education College were opened, while in 2011, the University witnessed the opening of the Colleges of Urban Planning, Antiquities, and Heritage.
 Today, Kufa University comprises 22 colleges in various and diverse disciplines.
 The university aims to achieve further accomplishments and gains for its students and professors by diligently working to expand its colleges and scientific departments to include rare specialties needed by the job market.